 At the center of this is an important and still mostly unanswered question: Why did bike-sharing take off so very rapidly in China versus other countries?

 - Why is it so popular?
 Especially in a country where bikes can already be purchased for as little as $7.

-- And as Chinese services like Mobike and Ofo enter markets overseas like Singapore, London and Silicon Valley, will they catch on more than previous attempts?
+- As Chinese services like Mobike and Ofo enter overseas markets like Singapore, London and Silicon Valley, will they catch on?

-- Also could this all be a fad?
+- And finally, could this all be a fad?